This Plum Tart Recipe (Gluten Free) is made with little sugar plums. Who knew sugar plums weren't regular purple plums dipped in sugar? I didn't!

 This Plum Tart Recipe is a summer delight.

 When I found some little sugar plums at the local Mennonite grocery store, I had to buy some.
 The tiny plums are so beautiful, I knew they would be tasty.
 And with a name like "sugar plums," you can bet they are sweet.
 In fact, they are much sweeter than regular plums.
 We ate a few and Don made us a super good gluten-free Plum Tart.

 Don, the pie maker in our family, used our Sweet Gluten Free Pie Crust as the basis for the crust and had fun looking through all our cookbooks to figure out just how to make a plum tart.
-He got his best suggestions from our Larousse Gastonomique book, “The World’s Greatest Culinary Encyclopedia,” one of our favorite cookbooks.
+He got his best suggestions from our Larousse Gastonomique (affiliate link) book, "The World's Greatest Culinary Encyclopedia," one of our favorite cookbooks.
 One tip was to add egg to the crust.
 It especially helps if the crust is gluten free.

 What You Need

 You will need a bowl, wire whisk, measuring cups and spoons, a pastry cutter, a pie or tart plate, sharp paring knife, and a fork.
 If you prefer, you can make little tarts using individual tart pans with removable bottoms (that's the easiest way!).
 And instead of regular sugar, you'll need caster sugar (superfine baking sugar).